Find out more about the artists taking part in GWU Perth 2018

-What does the world look like when you’re writer, actor, social-activist, comedian and producer Candy Bowers?
+What does the world look like when you’re surfer, feminist and award-winning author Kirsty Eagar?
 Our opening keynote examines the stories we’re told and the stories we tell.
 How do you find the confidence and perspective to trust your own voice amid the chaos of everyone elses?

 In this 45-minute session, Girls Write Up speakers will answer some of the anonymous questions posted in the Ask Me Anything box over the course of the day.
 This is the chance for audience members to ask questions they’ve always wanted to ask, but never had the opportunity.